Practices, Processes, and the Pain of Change

 Hidden practices

 There may be hidden cultural practices which supersede the organization's processes, sometimes to its detriment.
-Lecture also covers an HBR article about mining the "digital exhaust" found in an IT system to see who is talking to whom, to recognize both influencers and dysfunction.
+Lecture also covers an HBR article (below) about mining the "digital exhaust" found in an IT system to see who is talking to whom, to recognize both influencers and dysfunction.